Who is Warren Buffett ? The Man and His Investments

 In 2012, he bought Media General, a corporation of more than 60 newspapers.
 And in 2013, he purchased the Press of Atlantic City, yet another newspaper.
 In 2013, Berkshire Hataway bought several million shares of H.J.
 Heinz, the food processing company, becoming a majority owner a year later by buying more shares.

 2014 was an excellent year for Berkshire Hataway.
 The company went back to its pre-recession status.
-In the second quarter, it generated more than six billion in profit, its record.
+In the second quarter, it generated more than six billion in profit, a record.
 And in August, the price of the A-shares hit 200’000 dollars.
 It means a capitalization of 328 billion dollars.

 In December 2017, A-shares reached 300’000 dollars per share for the first time.
 Interestingly, these shares were never split.
 The idea was to keep them focused on long-term investors.
 And they only paid a dividend once, already a long time ago.
 The earnings were always used to grow the company.
 It is something on which Warren Buffet always insisted.

-Investment philosophy
+Investment Philosophy

 Over the years, Warren Buffett’s investments have been hugely successful.
 He was able to beat the market for many years.
 But he stated that beating the market was pure chance.